bishoy2002/IT-1025-Bishoy/Lab4/readme.md

 ### Assignment statement:
 A assignment statement places a value on a noun.
 An example of a assignment statement is X = 1000.
 It means that the value 1000 is being assigned to the variable, which in this example is X.
 ### Function:
+A function in python is a block of code that preforms some tasks and that can be called by a specific name that the programmer chooses.
+To make a function, you would have to use the "def" code.
+An example of a function is: def example(text).
+Also its useful to know thst you have to use "return" to get out of the function.
 ### Three data types:

 ## Graphics